Mathématique: Chapter 26

 From: Cameron Mitchell

-If you come to work today we’re replacing you at che’swings night with your neighbor.
+You come in today and we’re replacing you at che’swings night with your neighbor.
 (Seriously though, how good of a chess player do you think he is?
 He seems like a chess guy.
-Would he give me tips, do you think?
-Would you give me tips?)
-You’re gonna call me tonight, right?
-Heck yes you are.
-We’ve got some ish to discuss.
+Would he give me tips?
+Would YOU give me tips?)

 -Cam